UK Male-Inclusive • Domestic Abuse + Employment Rights • Evidence-led

 What to do in the next 24 hours (practical checklist)

-• Save evidence: screenshots + exports (keep originals), emails, call logs.
+- Save evidence: screenshots + exports (keep originals), emails, call logs.

 Your work rights if domestic abuse affects your job

-Time off & leave
+Time off & documentation

 Adjustments